cedarbaum/GraphQlMtaApiBackend/README.md

 ## Docker

-Before deploying the infrastructure, the `mta-feed-fetcher` Docker image needs to be build and published:
+Before deploying the infrastructure, the `mta-feed-fetcher` Docker image needs to be built and published:

 1. `cd docker && ./build_and_push`